Automotive & Road Transport

 From one generation to the next car generation, or version, many small changes in design and materials affect the airborne and vibro-acoustic isolation.
 For example isolation of noise emission from the leading edge of the tires to the interior.
 Or HVAC ventilator noises passing through the tubing and dashboard to passenger ears.
 These can be quantified accurately using volume acceleration sound sources.
 And using reciprocity and small microphones the excitation can be done from the ear location, measuring the response at the noise radiating surface.
 Airborne transfer functions reproduce well and allow differences in sensitivity or isolation down to 1 dB to be measured.
 Sound sources, typically applied for automotive acoustic and vibro-acoustic sensitivity, from low to high frequency:

-Component/system/vehicle sensitivity for structural sensitivity
+Component/system/vehicle structural sensitivity

-Component stiffness, component modes, interface consoles, brackets, body supports, all have in common that they have a major impact on the low-mid frequency comfort.
-Small changes may affect their effectiveness requiring verification testing.
-But also the numerical simulation models used to limit high sensitivity risks need regular verification.The self-suspending self aligning Qsources shakers allow faster more reliable verification of components and assemblies.
-The fit in locations and orientations that cannot be handled by an impact hammer or traditional supported shaker.
+Road noise sensitivity, for example, requires verification of vibro-acoustic transfer, local stiffness, cross vibration transfer, and component modes.
+From the wheels through the suspension, frames and body, all have a major impact on the low-mid frequency comfort.
+Even smaller changes can improve or degrade effectiveness requiring verification system input and transfer testing.
+But also the numerical simulation models used to limit high sensitivity risks need regular verification.
+The self-suspending self aligning Qsources shakers allow faster more reliable verification of components and assemblies.
+These devices fit well in locations and orientations that cannot be handled by an impact hammer or traditional supported shaker.
 Shakers typically used on these applications from very-low to high frequency:

 Acoustic and vibro-acoustic modal analysis